futomi/node-enocean-utils/README.md

 node-enocean-utils
 ===============

-The node-enocean-utils is a Node.js module which allows you to get and analyze telegrams came from EnOcean devices via a USB gateway such as USB [300](https://www.enocean.com/en/enocean_modules/usb-300-oem/)/[300U](https://www.enocean.com/en/enocean_modules_902mhz/usb-300u-oem/)/[400J](https://www.enocean.com/en/enocean_modules_928mhz/usb-400j/).
+The node-enocean-utils is a Node.js module which allows you to get and analyze telegrams came from EnOcean devices via a gateway such as USB [300](https://www.enocean.com/en/enocean_modules/usb-300-oem/)/[300U](https://www.enocean.com/en/enocean_modules_902mhz/usb-300u-oem/)/[400J](https://www.enocean.com/en/enocean_modules_928mhz/usb-400j/) or [EnOcean Pi](https://www.element14.com/community/docs/DOC-55169/l/enocean-pi-transforms-raspberry-pi-into-a-wireless-gateway).

 This module is based on the EnOcean specification as follows: